Nexoraedge/Text_Enhancer/README.md

    - Enable "Developer mode" in the top-right corner
    - Click "Load unpacked" and select the `dist` folder from this project

+### Using the Extension
+1. Focus any text box, textarea, or content-editable field.
+2. Press `Ctrl + Shift + U` to enhance the selection instantly.
+3. Need more control?
+   • `Ctrl + Shift + Y` – open the **Custom Prompt** window.
+   • `Ctrl + Shift + H` – open **Context Generator** for AI drafting.
+4. All enhanced text is also copied to your clipboard as a backup.

+> **Tutorial video / GIF coming soon…**

+---

+## ❓ Frequently Asked Questions

+### Do I need to run a local server if I install from `dist.zip`?

+*(ZIP name may appear as `text-enhancer-latest.zip` if you downloaded from the newest release – either works the same)* **No.** The bundled background script calls our hosted API at `https://tone-genie.vercel.app/api/enhance` by default.
+Everything works out-of-the-box; no servers or terminals required.

-### From a ZIP
+### Is a Google Gemini API key required?
+No. The extension already communicates with our backend which holds a secure Gemini key.

+• **Casual users** – just install and go.
+• **Developers / privacy-conscious users** – you can self-host the backend or point the extension to your own endpoint via the `NEXT_PUBLIC_API_BASE_URL` env variable and supply your Gemini key there.

+---

 1. Install the extension in Chrome
 2. Click on the extension icon to open the popup
-3. Enter your Gemini API key in the settings tab
+3. Enter your Gemini API key in the settings tab (optional)
 4. Navigate to any webpage with text input fields
-5. Focus on an input field and press `Ctrl+Shift+G` to enhance the text
+5. Focus on an input field and press `Ctrl+Shift+U` to enhance the text
 6. The enhanced text will replace your original text and be copied to clipboard

 ## 🧠 How It Works